Azure/azureml-examples/CONTRIBUTING.md

 Naming conventions are still in flux.
 Currently:

 * under `notebooks`, the notebook filename must start with one of ["train", "deploy", "score", "interactive", "hpo", "dprep"]
-* directories under `tutorials` should be two words separated by a hyphen
+* directories under `tutorials` should be words separated by a hyphen
-* workflows for tutorials should follow the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the two words
+* workflows for tutorials should follow the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the words

 ### Testing